Castletown Cox: History

-Design
+Design and construction

-Davis Ducart designed the three storey over basement, seven bay building in the Palladian style.
-The design was commissioned by the Lord Archbishop of Cashel, The Most Reverend Michael Cox in 1767.
-Buckingham House in London inspired some of the details.
+Davis Ducart designed the house in the Palladian style with a main structure of three storeys over basement and with seven bays as well as extended wings.
+The design was commissioned by the Lord Archbishop of Cashel, Michael Cox in 1767 and constructed from 1767-71.
+The 1703 iteration of Buckingham House in London is said to have inspired some of the details.